Samjeondo Monument: Erection

-Following the siege of Namhansanseong, King Injo of Joseon had to surrender and was forced to accept tributary status to Qing China in 1636.
+Following the siege of Namhansanseong, King Injo of Joseon was forced to surrender and accept tributary status to Qing China in 1636.
 The following year, Hong Taiji, founding emperor of the Qing dynasty, ordered King Injo to put up a monument "in honor of the excellent virtues of the Qing Emperor".
 In 1639 it was erected at Samjeondo, where the ceremony of surrender had been conducted.
 Inscriptions were written in Manchu and Mongolian on the front side and in Hanmun on the back; they have almost identical contents.
 The Hanmun version was composed by Yi Gyeongseok (李景奭), and the rest seem to have been translated from it.

 Samjeondo, meaning "crossing of the three fields", was located near the Sambatnaru, a major crossing point of the Han River in early Joseon times.
 The Sambatnaru way was the shortest route to the stronghold of Gwangju and the southern provinces.
 It was also the one most often used to visit the tomb of King Taejong of Joseon at the foot of Mt.
 Daemosan.